-Introduction to VB Classes and Objects
+Introduction to Visual Basic Classes and Objects

 Visual Basic is an object-oriented programming language.
 An object encapsulates both data and the methods (procedures) that act on the data.
 The details of the data structures used and the implementation of the methods are hidden within the object.
 All the programmer needs to know in order to use an object is what tasks the object can perform, and the parameters required by the object in order to perform those tasks.

 When you click on the Button item in the Visual Basic toolbox, a button object is placed on your form.
 Click on the Button item again, and another button object that looks exactly like the first button object will be placed on your form.
 Each of these objects has the same properties and methods, with the same default value for each property except the (Name) property.
 In fact, clicking on any of the items in the Visual Basic toolbox will result in a predefined object of one kind or another being placed on your form.

 The button objects on your form are all instances of a class.
 Essentially, a class is a template from which an object is created, and specifies the properties and methods that will be common to all objects of that class.
 Each text box you place on a form is therefore an instance of the class TextBox.
 Once you have created the text box object, you can set its properties and invoke its methods.
 For example, you can set the Text property by assigning it the value of a string variable.
 Or you could clear the contents of the text box by calling the Clear() method.